hoj0210/space_escape/README.md

 ## Background and Overview

-* ${SpaceEscape} is a web application/game that creates UI where if the user clicks on the falling tiles at the right time, it renders music notes and ultimately be able to play a song.
+* SpaceEscape is a web application/game that creates UI where if the user clicks on the falling tiles at the right time, it renders music notes and ultimately be able to play a song.

 * The tiles may change colors depending on what keyboard the user presses.